 Furthermore, He (SAW) owns an unprecedented place in the hearts of Muslims who commemorate him and his life with every single breath.
 His life with every action is known as the Sunnah.
 No doubt that he (SAW) is the Prophet of a religion.
 He (SAW) was an optimistic human being as well with a loving and lively nature.
-He (SAW) has beautifully taught how to keep a balance between our World (Dunya) and Religion (Deen).
+He (SAW) has beautifully taught us how to keep a balance between our World (Dunya) and Religion (Deen).
 He (SAW) has never advocated complete seclusion from worldly affairs and pleasures.
 History proves that no one is or was more compassionate, God-Fearing, and Religious than him.
 He is regarded by Allah (SAW) as the “Mercy for the whole of Mankind”.

-Archery Sunnah like an Ibadah
+Sunnah like an Ibadah in Islam

 Arab Sports in Prophet Mohammad (SAW)’s Time

-The Holy Prophet (SAW) has always supported those sports and games which have military and health benefits for mankind.
+The Holy Prophet (SAW) has always supported those sports and games which have the military and health benefits for mankind.
 The Arab Sports before and during his time were Horse Riding, Archery, walking, and swimming.
 He (SAW) himself was very good with a ‘Bow’.

 Archery in Ancient Arabian Battles

-The Archery was practiced in Arabian battles by the Pagan and Muslim Arabs alike.
+Archery was practiced in Arabian battles by the Pagan and Muslim Arabs alike.
 In the Muslim Holy Book Quran, the word Rammy is used for throwing or Shooting.
 The Holy Prophet (SAW) had directed his companions to learn the skills of archery to get success in the battles against their enemies.

 Story of Mount Uhud and Muslim Archers

-During their Hajj and Umrah, the Muslims from all over the world visit the Uhud Mountain in Madinah.
+During their Hajj and Umrah, Muslims from all over the world visit the Uhud Mountain in Madinah.
 This Mountain holds a significant place in the Islamic historical and religious contexts.
 It is the Mount on which the Muslim archers had to fight a Battle of Uhud against the enemies.
 The Holy Prophet (SAW) ordered the fellow Archers not to leave the Mount unless he told them to do so.
 But the Muslims didn’t obey his order and left the Mountain.

 This Islamic event of Battle Uhud implies the significance of Archery in Islam.